Crypto basics for beginners

 Since the top-most cryptocurrencies have reliably solved the problem of monetary duplication online, this has created major opportunities also from a decentralised finance aspect.
 Beginner traders or investors might find it somewhat difficult to draw the similarities and differences between coins, tokens and altcoins, partly because the industry hasn’t adequately bridged the knowledge gap.
 For example, you can store coins, tokens and altcoins together in a multi-cryptocurrency wallet, rather than having separate wallets for Bitcoin and Ethereum and other tokens.

 This piece of information should help you to differentiate between asset classes.

-How do you Store Cryptocurrencies?
+7. How do you self-custody cryptocurrencies?

 Before anything else, you’ll need a crypto wallet.
 Even digital money requires a wallet, which can be an exchange wallet, an internet browser wallet, a phone app or a personal hardware wallet.

 The benefit of having your own wallet means you can easily access decentralised finance via metamask (or other wallets) to buy, sell or execute smart-contracts on the decentralised marketplace.